-Fibre income / Greenfields Contributions
+Fibre income

 Fibre income is recognised in the period in which the service is provided by reference to either the completion of a specific transaction (connection fees) or the proportion of the on-going services provided (measured on a time basis) such as Access Revenues.
-No new fibre services are being contracted by the Company.
+No new fibre services are being contracted with end users and/or retailers by the company.

-Where the Company receives payment in advance for network access and greenfields contributions, the deferred revenue is recognised as a liability on the Statement of Financial Position.
+Where the company receives payment in advance for network access, the deferred revenue is recognised as a liability on the Statement of Financial Position and recognised as revenue as services are performed.